knative/operator/docs/configuration.md

 ## spec.sinkBindingSelectionMode

 Specifies the NamespaceSelector and ObjectSelector for the sinkbinding webhook.
-If `inclusion` is selected, namespaces/objects labled as `bindings.knative.dev/include:true` will be considered by the sinkbinding webhook;
-If `exclusion` is selected, namespaces/objects labled as `bindings.knative.dev/exclude:true` will NOT be considered by the sinkbinding webhook.
+If `inclusion` is selected, namespaces/objects labelled as `bindings.knative.dev/include:true` will be considered by the sinkbinding webhook.
+If `exclusion` is selected, namespaces/objects labelled as `bindings.knative.dev/exclude:true` will NOT be considered by the sinkbinding webhook.
 The default is `exclusion`.

 ```